Shahed-Zaman/POS-sampleAPI/README.md

 ### Next ToDo

 [❌] Currently not covered: An item can contain modifier groups, with each modifier group containing modifiers.

-For example
+For example:

 Item: Burger
 Modifier Group 1: Toppings
     Modifiers: Lettuce, Tomato, Pickles, Onions